Highlights: G7 finance officials gather in UK

 The United States warned Japan on Friday to stick to the rules when it came to the value of its currency, setting the stage for a potentially uncomfortable meeting of G7 finance ministers outside London.

-Following are quotes from some of the main officials at the Friday-Saturday meeting.
+Following are quotes from some of the main officials ahead of the Friday-Saturday meeting.

 JACK LEW, U.S. TREASURY SECRETARY